Grand-unification Theory Atlas: Standard Model and Beyond

 Remaining within the realm of quantum field theory in four-dimensional space-time, one can reasonably expect that, below the Planck scale, any theory of Nature features a number of Weyl fermions and, at least, one gauge group.
 This is in line with the observed particle spectrum of the SM, which is constituted predominantly by fermions and gauge fields.
 Furthermore, we follow the principle that any mass that is not forbidden by a local symmetry exists and is as large as possible.
 Hence, we will only consider fermions whose mass is forbidden by gauge invariance, because they are naturally light compared to any higher scale such as the Planck one.
 Note that we do not consider (light) scalar fields, as their masses cannot be forbidden.
 This reasoning can be extended to a supersymmetric (SUSY) framework, with Weyl fermions and gauge bosons replaced by chiral and vector superfields in $\mathcal{N}=1$ \cite{Salam:1974yz,Ferrara:1974ac} or to non-supersymmetric gauge-Yukawa theories featuring ultraviolet fixed points of either completely safe \cite{Litim:2014uca,Litim:2015iea,Sannino:2015sel,Pelaggi:2017wzr,Abel:2017ujy,Fabbrichesi:2020svm,Bednyakov:2023asy} or free nature \cite{Cheng:1973nv,Callaway:1988ya,Holdom:2014hla,Giudice:2014tma,Pica:2016krb}.

-Henceforth, we define the \emph{Grand-unification Theory Atlas} (GTA) as being populated by gauge theories that meet the following requirements: \begin{itemize} \item[1)] One non-abelian simple Lie group as gauge symmetry.
-In this letter we consider $\SU(N)$, $\SO(N)$, $\Sp(2N)$ and exceptional gauge groups. \item[2)] Anomaly-free fermionic matter families.
+Henceforth, we define the \emph{Grand-unified Theory Atlas} (GTA) as being populated by gauge theories that meet the following requirements: \begin{itemize} \item[1)] One non-abelian simple Lie group as gauge symmetry.
+In this article we consider $\SU(N)$, $\SO(N)$, $\Sp(2N)$ and exceptional gauge groups. \item[2)] Anomaly-free fermionic matter families.
 By a \emph{family} we mean an irreducible set of massless fermions so that a mass term is forbidden by gauge invariance \footnote{For vector-like theories, a complete classification was first presented in \cite{Dietrich:2006cm}.}. \item[3)] Asymptotic freedom in the gauge coupling, which is the only renormalizable interaction, in the absence of scalars. \end{itemize} The requirement 1) stems from the simplest realization of a single gauge coupling.
 Alternatively, one could consider products of identical groups related by cyclical symmetries, in the spirit of trinification \cite{Glashow:1984gc,Babu:1985gi}.
 An atlas of these models will be presented in a forthcoming publication.
 Asymptotic freedom in 3), instead, is crucial in order to obtain well-defined theories in the ultra-violet, which allows us to characterize their properties.
 We'll see a concrete use of this property in the first application of the atlas below.

-We will restrict our considerations to $d=4$ space-time and renormalizable theories, where asymptotic freedom allows the theory to be in principle viable at arbitrarily high energies.
-Each non-equivalent theory is characterized by a number $N_g$ of families (a.k.a. generations), either identical or not, limited by asymptotic freedom.
-One could also envision gravity-free, asymptotically safe GUTs, but these typically require a more involved high energy dynamics \cite{Bajc:2016efj,Cacciapaglia:2020qky}.
-GUTs within phenomenological string models have also been considered \cite{Chen:2010tg,Ito:2010df,Kobayashi:2004ya}, where a unified dynamics emerges at the string scale.